tendermint/tendermint/docs/architecture/adr-082-data-companion-api.md

 ## Context

-This ADR proposes to effectively offload some data storage responsibilities and functionality to **single external companion service** in order to:
+This ADR proposes to effectively offload some data storage responsibilities and functionality to a **single trusted external companion service** such that:

-1. Improve core consensus stability.
+1. Integrators can expose Tendermint data in whatever format/protocol they want (e.g. JSON-RPC or gRPC).
-2. Eventually reduce the amount of functionality for which the core team is responsible, thereby improving maintainability.
+2. Integrators can index data in whatever way suits them best.
-3. Still cater for certain use cases that require this data and functionality.
+3. All users eventually benefit from faster changes to Tendermint because the core team has less, and less complex, code to maintain (implementing this ADR would add more code in the short-term, but would pave the way for significant reductions in complexity in future).

 The way the system is currently built is such that a Tendermint node is mostly self-contained.
 While this philosophy initially allowed a certain degree of ease